Ziinc/crawldis/README.md

 #### Extraction

-XPath and CSS selectors are supported.
+XPath, CSS, and Regex selectors are supported.

 ##### Attribute Extraction